aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/getting-started/set-license-using-embedded-resource/_index.md

 ```

 Repeat these steps in your application to ensure that Aspose.Page is properly licensed and ready to be used in your document processing tasks.

+## Common issues and solutions

+- **License file not found** – Verify that the file name and path are correct, and that the file is marked as an *Embedded Resource* in the project properties.
+- **`Embedded` property ignored** – Ensure you are using a recent version of Aspose.Page; older builds may not support embedded licensing.
+- **Runtime exceptions** – Wrap the licensing code in a try‑catch block to capture and log any `LicenseException` details.

 ## Conclusion